CapFreddy/MoleculeBench/README.md

 ### Loading
 Load datasets or SMILES in datasets after three steps of pre-processing.

-- Filter SMILES that contains asterisks (*), which causes size mismatch with pretrained embeddings
+- Filter SMILES with "*", which causes size mismatch with pretrained embeddings
 - Filter unparsable SMILES
 - Canonicalize SMILES